lpjr03/ASD_OPTIONAL/README.md

 ```

 ### Visualizing the Data
-After running the analysy, in order to generate a graphical representation of the results, run:
+After running the analysis, in order to generate a graphical representation of the results, run:

 ```sh
 python3 gui.py